Dealing with stress

 Positive thinking can help with stress relief, so take time to think about the good things in your life.
 Each day, list 3 things you're thankful for, however small.

 Talk to someone

 Trusted friends, family and colleagues, or contacting a helpline, can help us when we are struggling.
 Check out our video on social connection.

 Split up big tasks

-Planning out any upcoming stressful days or events – a to-do list, the journey you need to do, things you need to take – can really help.
+Planning ahead for upcoming stressful days or events – creating a to-do list, planning your journey and listing things you need to take – can really help to relieve stress.